StarRocks/starrocks/docs/en/administration/query_profile_details.md

 OlapTableSink is the operator that profiles data loading with INSERT INTO FILES() and Broker Load.
 This feature is supported from v3.3.0 onwards.

 :::tip
-- An excessive difference between the Max and Min values of the PushChunkNum metric of OlapTableSink indicates data skewness in the upstream operators, which may lead to a bottleneck in loading performance.
+- An excessive difference between the Max and Min values of the PushChunkNum metric of OlapTableSink indicates data skew in the upstream operators, which may lead to a bottleneck in loading performance.
 - RpcClientSideTime equals RpcServerSideTime plus network transmission time plus RPC framework processing time.
 If there is a significant difference between RpcClientSideTime and RpcServerSideTime, consider enabling compression to reduce transmission time.
 :::